How to Identify and Overcome False Humility

 4. Assert your needs

-Many of us falsely believe dismissing our needs or putting other people’s needs ahead of ours is a sign of humility.
+Many falsely believe dismissing or putting other people’s needs ahead of ours is a sign of humility.
 This is no more than a false demonstration of humility.

 Change that by saying how you truly feel and want.
-Use “I” statements to express yourself mindfully and in a non-judgmental way.
+Use “I” statements to express yourself mindfully and non-judgmentally.

-For example, “I know you’re in a hurry to get there.
+For example, “I know you’re in a hurry.
 However, I won’t exceed the speed limit and risk getting into an accident.”

 5. Don’t envy others

 Envy is one of the hundreds of emotions humans experience.
-All of us feel envious from time to time.
+We all feel envious from time to time.
 That’s normal.
 Letting it get out of hand can lead to false humility.

-For example, acting happy for someone else’s achievement.
+For example, you are acting happy for someone else’s achievement.
 You want to appear humble and supportive when, in fact, you silently wish it was you.

 Controlling envy can make space for humility to blossom and grow.
 Be truly happy for others by giving them genuine praise and credit for their contributions.
 Not only will envy others less, you will also grow more confident in yourself.